1st Galician Uhlans (Ritter von Brudermann's)

-The 1st Uhlan Regiment of the Austro-Hungarian army was named in honour of cavalry general Rudolf Von Brudermann.
-It was established in 1791 and saw action in the Napoleonic Wars, Revolutions of 1848, Sardinian War, Austro-Prussian War, and World War I.
+The 1st Uhlan Regiment of the Austro-Hungarian Army was established in 1791 and named in honor of cavalry general Rudolf von Brudermann.
+It saw action in the Napoleonic Wars, the Revolutions of 1848, the Sardinian War, the Austro-Prussian War, and World War I.

-Formation History
+History

-Austro-Hungarian cavalry regiments were named after the inhaber (regimental owner or proprietor) who was not always the commander.
-During the 1790s it was named after Josef Mezaros, during the 1890s it was named after Archduke Otto Franz, and during World War I it was named after the war hero Brudermann.

-On 1 November 1791, the regiment was formed in a strength of four divisions.
-In addition, the Chevauxlegers regiments "Kaiser", "Karaiczay", "Lobkowitz" and "Levenehr" (the latter disbanded in 1860 as Dragoon Regiment No. 4) had to give up their Uhlan divisions.
+On 1 November 1791, the regiment was formed with a strength of four divisions.
+In addition, the Chevauxlegers regiments “Kaiser,” “Karaiczay,” “Lobkowitz,” and “Levenehr” (the latter disbanded in 1860 as Dragoon Regiment No. 4) were required to give up their Uhlan divisions to supplement the new unit.